-In order for you to also get the best value from your time in therapy and hence ensure optimal results, it is strongly recommended that you attend at least 6 to 10 sessions.
+• In order for you to also get the best value from your time in therapy and hence ensure optimal results, it is strongly recommended that you attend at least 6 to 10 sessions.
 Remember, counselling is a PROCESS - so you need to give it time and practice.

-You will be sent an email with an intake form and a consent form to fill out and sign digitally, the online forms make it quick and easy.
+• You will be sent an email with an intake form and a consent form to fill out and sign digitally, the online forms make it quick and easy.

 It can also save you time to fill out an assessment prior to your appointment that will ask you questions based on your current mental state.
 This is based on your preference and can be done in session, it is a good way to measure your progress and or areas of focus for best care.

-Diagnosis refers to the process of identifying and categorizing a specific condition or disorder based on the symptoms, signs, and other relevant information presented by an individual.
+• Diagnosis refers to the process of identifying and categorising a specific condition or disorder based on the symptoms, signs, and other relevant information presented by an individual.
 In the field of psychology, diagnosis involves assessing and classifying mental health disorders based on the criteria outlined in classification systems like the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or the International Classification of Diseases (ICD-11).

 The diagnostic process typically involves gathering information through interviews, observations, psychological assessments, and sometimes medical tests.
 Mental health professionals, such as psychologists and psychiatrists, use this information to determine if an individual meets the criteria for a particular disorder and to rule out other possible explanations for the symptoms.

 Diagnosis is important in psychology as it helps in understanding the nature and extent of an individual's mental health challenges.
-It provides a framework for treatment planning and allows mental health professionals to utilize evidence-based interventions and therapies specific to the identified disorder.
+It provides a framework for treatment planning and allows mental health professionals to utilise evidence-based interventions and therapies specific to the identified disorder.
 Additionally, diagnosis can facilitate communication, research, access to resources, and legal support for individuals seeking mental health services.

 A typical breakdown of an ADHD assessment might look like this: